fvutils/testsuite-runner/doc/variables.md

 - Q               -- Prefix variable used to suppress output (eg $(Q)cmd)

+- TSR_LAUNCH_DIR  -- Directory from which TSR is launched

 - TSR_PYTHON      -- Path to the Python interpreter used by TSR
 - TSR_PYTHONPATH  -- Space-delimited list of python path elements
 - TSR_LIBPATH     -- Space-delimited list of LD_LIBRARY_PATH elements